FDOT District 5, SR 46 from SR 500/US 441 to Vista View (Wekiva 3B), Lake County, FL

 |Role||Traffic Engineering Subconsultant|

-The intersection at SR 500 (US 441) and SR 46 was originally a diamond interchange, which was converted to an at grade intersection with fly over to serve as the final segment of Wekiva Parkway and connect southbound SR 500 (US 441) with eastbound SR 46.
+The intersection at SR 500/US 441 and SR 46 was originally a diamond interchange, which was converted to an at grade intersection with fly over to serve as the final segment of Wekiva Parkway and connect southbound SR 500/US 441 with eastbound SR 46.
 This project required close, continual coordination with the Central Florida Expressway (CFX) to tie into the overall vision for the Wekiva Parkway.
-Plans were reviewed for consistency with the other segments and signs were designed to CFX standards, rather than the Florida Department of Transportation (FDOT) Plan Preparation Manual (PPM).
+Plans were reviewed for consistency with the other segments and signs were designed to CFX standards as well as the Florida Department of Transportation (FDOT) Plan Preparation Manual (PPM).
 To alleviate the City of Mount Dora’s concerns with the flyover, the design team used a low-profile design with both steel and concrete options.
-Full designs for both options were submitted and the final design will be selected based on the lowest bid received by contractors.
-If the concrete design is selected, it will be the first curved concrete u-beam structure built in the State.

 The original typical section of SR 46 was a two-lane rural undivided road with a posted speed of 55 miles per hour (MPH).
 The new design of SR 46 will be six lanes with a raised median, curb and gutter, 7-foot buffered bicycle lanes, and a posted speed of 45 MPH.
 The team’s design also included a multi-use path to safely convey bicyclists and pedestrians under the flyover.
 The original typical section of SR 500 (US 441) was a four-lane rural divided road with flush inside and outside shoulders, a divided grass median, and a posted speed of 55 MPH.
 The new typical section will include a six-lane suburban road with Type E curb and gutter, 6.5-foot buffered bicycle lanes, and a design speed of 50 MPH.
-As part of the temporary traffic control plan (TTCP), temporary signal designs included strain poles.
+As part of the temporary traffic control plan (TTCP), temporary signal designs were provided to allow for the safe demolition of the existing bridge and construction of the at-grade intersection.

 Pavement markings included adding buffered bicycle lanes with cross over ramps and keyholes.
+Due to the unique ramp geometry and associated bicycle lane conflict points, green painted bicycle lanes were provided at these locations for additional emphasis and contrast to the conflict condition.
 A cantilever sign, multi-post signs, custom guide signs, and internally illuminated street name signs were included.
-Signals were mounted directly to the underside of the bridge deck for SR 500 (US 441) and SR 46 movements.
-Supplemental mast arms were also added for the north/south movement on SR 500 (US 441).
+Signals were mounted directly to the bridge girders for SR 500/US 441 and SR 46 movements, which required extensive coordination with the structural engineer to ensure all signal supports and openings were properly pre-fabricated.
+Supplemental mast arms were also added for the north/south movement on SR 500/US 441.
 Pedestrian crossings were included, along with video detection at the locations.